Top 5 Whole Life Companies for Infinite Banking

 I’ll admit that on the surface, Non-Direct Recognition indeed sounds better.
 Therefore, most agents just begin and end the discussion right there, since the Mutual Holding Companies they’re married to are Non-Direct recognition companies.
 However, even if Non-Direct Recognition was categorically better, then the biggest True Mutual Companies, Mass & NYL, both offer Non-Direct Recognition loans.

 - In a rising interest rate environment, when loan rates are above dividend rates, Non-Direct Recognition companies must raise their loan rates.
-As stated before, there is “no effect” on your dividend payments, meaning you’ll often find yourself in a negative arbitrage situation on loaned money, like with Lafayette Life’s current 7% loan rate.
+As stated before, there is “no effect” on your dividend payments, meaning you may find yourself in a negative arbitrage situation on loaned money, like with Lafayette Life’s current 6.75% loan rate.

 - However, in that same environment where the loan rate is above the dividend rate, Direct Recognition does have a “direct effect” by raising your dividend rate on the borrowed money, to compensate you for paying any above-market loan rate.